-The Action Priority Matrix Anatomy
+What is The Action Priority Matrix (Eisenhower Matrix)?

 Hard logs: these tasks are also known as the “thankless tasks” as they have a low impact but require high effort.
 These tasks are time-consuming and take much time from the more important tasks.
-Out-sourcing these task can help to focus on more important tasks and release from the continuous schedule stress.
+Out-sourcing these tasks can help to focus on more important tasks and release the continuous schedule stress.

 How to Use the Action Priority Matrix